oaugusto256/oaugusto256/README.md

 We can see my code skills growth from the first one until the last one.

+## Studying

+- GraphQL
+- TypeScript
+- Apollo

+## Wants to study

+- Rust
+- Relay
+- Flutter

 ---

-> Happiness comes in waves :ocean: - @oaugusto256
+> Happiness comes in waves :ocean:

+@oaugusto256